+'''

-vw-validator -time 5 -- run.sh uniform-cost < tiny-1.vw
+vw-validator -time 5 -- ./run.sh uniform-cost < tiny-1.vw

+'''

-will run uniform-cost search on tiny-1.vw and a 5 second time limit.
+will run uniform-cost search on tiny-1.vw and a 5 second time limit (note the ./ at the start of the executable name).

 As the example illustrates, the validator takes two groups of arguments, separated by --.
 The first group are optional flags to control the validator's behavior: -novis turns off display of the solution plan (useful for large problems), -time float specifies a time bound in seconds (default 60), and -mem float specifies a memory bound in gigabytes (default 1).
 The second group of arguments are the program to run and the arguments to pass to it.
 The validator expects a world on standard input and will pass it to your program.